Convert positive integers into corresponding Gray-encoded integers

 [y,map] = bin2gray(x,modulation,M)

-modulation type and must be a string equal to
+modulation is the modulation type and must be

 You can use map output to label a Gray-encoded constellation.
 The map output gives the Gray encoded labels for the corresponding modulation.
 See the example below.

-modulating the result immediately afterwards, you should use the appropriate
+result immediately afterwards, you should use the appropriate modulation object or

 This example shows how to use the